 - Write it on paper or in a sensory writing tray!

 My daughter practiced writing in the baking soda tray with a stick and also her finger.
-You can see the video on my Instagram.

 Also, since everybody always asks… yes, she also just wanted to play with the baking soda!!! 😂 Thankfully, any spills are easy to clean since baking soda is a cleaning agent!

 We haven’t tried this yet, but in the future, I’m thinking about using the wood slices for a Mad Libs fill-in-the-blank word game!

 Has your child learned about Chinese 木 radical characters?